uamv/glance-that/readme.txt

 Donate link: http://paypal.me/uamv
 Tags: cpt, custom, post type, post status, glance, dashboard, admin, dashicons Requires at least: 3.1
-Tested up to: 4.6
+Tested up to: 4.7
-Stable tag: 2.7
+Stable tag: 2.8
 License: GPLv2 or later

 Adds content control to At a Glance on the Dashboard

 == Description ==

 Glance That allows users to customize the content viewable in At a Glance on the WordPress Dashboard.
-Users can add/remove items from At a Glance, view items even if zero published posts exist, assign custom dashicons for their display, and sort the order of displayed items using drag & drop.
+Users can add/remove items from At a Glance, view statuses of posts, assign custom dashicons for their display, and sort the order of displayed items using drag & drop.
+Display of items respects user capabilities.
 Currently, the following items are supported ...

 * Custom post types
 * Revisions (admins only)